 The mighty pine tree.
 The symbol of Maine, our official state tree, a major driver of our economy, and a constant companion in our landscapes and vistas.

 When I think of my favorite images and memories of Maine, their backdrop typically features pine trees.
 If I had to pick just one thing that for me most perfectly captures the essence of Maine it would be floating in a Maine lake or pond, looking up at the ever-present towering pine trees close to the shore.
-After the winter we just had I’m sure I’m not the only one eager for warm summer days at camp, surrounded by pine trees.
 This is, after all, the Pine Tree State.

-Pine is an excellent source of vitamin C, something we could all probably use after our never-ending winter.
-Because my husband and I moved to our farm late last summer, we didn’t have time to do much gardening.
-Although we have no early spring greens to harvest or overwintered parsnips to dig up, we do have many acres of woods with ample trees and plants to forage, including white pine, and with spring finally arriving this week I decided to go out and harvest some pine needles.
+Pine is an excellent source of vitamin C. My husband and I have many acres of woods with ample trees and plants to forage, including white pine, and when spring arrived I decided to go out and harvest some pine needles.

 (A note of caution: If you do this, be sure you’re harvesting white pine or another safe-to-consume pine species as not all pines or evergreens are edible!)

 I feel fortunate to live surrounded by pines in the woods of Palermo.
-My husband and I grew up in the nearby towns of Windsor and China, respectively; we moved here to Ridge Pond Farm last year after being away more than 20 years.
+My husband and I grew up in the nearby towns of Windsor and China, respectively; we moved here in 2015 after being away more than 20 years.
 College and careers led us away, but our love for this part of rural Maine brought us back, eager to live lives more connected to this land we know so well.

 There are few things I enjoy more than learning about herbs and the many ways to incorporate them into daily life, not so much as medicine for a specific ailment — though many herbs are very good at that — but as health-enhancing members of a huge swath of the plant world we tend to leave out of our diet (with the exception of a handful of culinary herbs).

-This is a good time of year to pick pine needles as spring spurs sap movement within the tree.
-I find that spring-picked needles have the best aroma, but you can harvest them anytime during the year.
+Spring is a good time of year to pick pine needles as it spurs sap movement within the tree.
+I find that spring-picked needles have the best aroma, but you can harvest them any time of the year.
 Infusing the needles with hot water in a tea is the simplest way to enjoy them, particularly if you relish the piney taste.

 I had something besides tea in mind, however.
 I wanted to make an herbal concoction called an oxymel — a rare word for sure, but just a traditional method of combining vinegar and honey with herbs.
 (Oxymel comes from the Latin oxymeli which means acid and honey).